 Merely re-documenting the agreement, however, is not enough.
 Companies should also examine closely the manner in which they implement the IC relationship, ensuring that it is carried out in a manner consistent with the IC agreement – and not at cross-purposes.
 This is one of the fallacies noted by the Ninth Circuit when it relied not only on the FedEx IC agreement but also its policies and procedures that applied to all ICs and undermined the independent contractor relationship.

 How can this type of re-documentation and re-implementation be accomplished in an IC-compliant manner?
-Some businesses have chosen to use IC Diagnostics™, which creates thorough, practical, and sustainable documentation, customized to the particular business and at all times maintaining the key components of the company’s business model, using state-of-the-art provisions that enhance, rather than detract from, IC compliance.
+Some businesses have chosen to use a process such as IC Diagnostics™, which creates thorough, practical, and sustainable documentation, customized to the particular business and at all times maintaining the key components of the company’s business model, using state-of-the-art provisions that enhance, rather than detract from, IC compliance.

 Written by Richard Reibstein.